splunk/public-o11y-docs/gdi/opentelemetry/security.rst

 Permissions
 ------------------------
 The Collector supports running as a custom user and must not be run as a root or admin user.
 For the majority of use cases, the Collector does not require privileged access to function.
-Some components may require privileged access; be careful when enabling these components.
-Collector components may also require external permissions including network access or RBAC.
+Some components might require privileged access; be careful when enabling these components.
+Collector components might also require external permissions including network access or RBAC.

 More information about permissions is provided in the following sections.